appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/cloud-providers/aws.md

 :::

 :::tip
-When you "Create new key pair" while creating the instance from Appcircle AMI, the downloaded private key might cause a permission error when you try to connect to the instance.
+When you "Create new key pair" while creating the instance, the downloaded private key might cause a permission error when you try to connect to the instance.
 For instance;

 > ...
 Permissions 0644 for 'MyCICDSSHKey.pem' are too open.
 > It is required that zour private key files are NOT accessible by others.